Conor McGregor vs Jose Aldo, UFC 194

 MGM Grand Garden Arena, Las Vegas

-It’s the fight UFC fans have been anticipating for a long time, featherweight champion Jose Aldo “Scarface” and interim champion Conor McGregor “The Notorious” finally face off in the Octagon, after the fight at UFC 189 in July was cancelled due to Aldo’s rib injury.
+It’s the fight UFC fans have been anticipating for a long time, featherweight champion Jose Aldo “Scarface” and interim champion Conor McGregor “The Notorious” finally face off in the Octagon, after the fight at UFC 189 in July was canceled due to Aldo’s rib injury.
 Because of that McGregor faced off Chad Mendes for the interim title and won.

 Both fighters had a war of words, which is lasting for months, only to increase the hype for this fight.
 McGregor has a lot to say outside of the octagon, but he will able to deliver?